Skip to content

 Challengeable: Yes - rule application verifiable.
 Objection possible for incorrect data or wrong rule version.

-UK Equality Act Section 19 indirect discrimination audit Is the workforce planning audited for indirect discrimination under Equality Act Section 19 with disparate impact analysis on protected characteristics (age + sex + race + disability + pregnancy)?
+UK Equality Act Section 19 indirect discrimination audit Is the plan audited for indirect discrimination under Equality Act Section 19, testing disparate impact across protected characteristics such as age, sex, race, disability and pregnancy?
 Rules Engine

 Decision Record